Marina Abramović: Other

 In 2009, Abramović was featured in Chiara Clemente's documentary Our City Dreams and a book of the same name.
 The five featured artists – also including Swoon, Ghada Amer, Kiki Smith, and Nancy Spero – "each possess a passion for making work that is inseparable from their devotion to New York", according to the publisher.
 Abramović is also the subject of an independent documentary film entitled Marina Abramović: The Artist Is Present, which is based on her life and performance at her retrospective "The Artist Is Present" at the Museum of Modern Art in 2010.
 The film was broadcast in the United States on HBO and won a Peabody Award in 2012.
 In January 2011, Abramović was on the cover of Serbian ELLE, photographed by Dušan Reljin.
 Kim Stanley Robinson's science fiction novel 2312 mentions a style of performance art pieces known as "abramovics".

 A world premiere installation by Abramović was featured at Toronto's Trinity Bellwoods Park as part of the Luminato Festival in June 2013.
 Abramović is also co-creator, along with Robert Wilson of the theatrical production The Life and Death of Marina Abramović, which had its North American premiere at the festival, and at the Park Avenue Armory in December.

 In 2007 Abramović created the Marina Abramović Institute (MAI), a nonprofit foundation for performance art, in a 33,000 square-foot space in Hudson, New York.
 She also founded a performance institute in San Francisco.
 She is a patron of the London-based Live Art Development Agency.

 In June 2014 she presented a new piece at London's Serpentine Gallery called 512 Hours.
-In the Sean Kelly Gallery-hosted Generator, (December 6, 2014) participants are blindfolded and wear sound-canceling in an exploration of nothingness.
+In the Sean Kelly Gallery-hosted Generator, (December 6, 2014) participants are blindfolded and wear noise-canceling headphones in an exploration of nothingness.

-In celebration of her 70th birthday on November 30, 2016, Abramović took over the Guggenheim museum (eleven years after her previous happening there) for her birthday party entitled "Marina 70".
+In celebration of her 70th birthday on November 30, 2016, Abramović took over the Guggenheim museum (eleven years after her previous installation there) for her birthday party entitled "Marina 70".
 Part one of the evening, titled "Silence," lasted 70 minutes, ending with the crash of a gong struck by the artist.
 Then came the more conventional part two: "Entertainment", during which Abramović took to the stage to make a speech before watching English singer and visual artist ANOHNI perform the song "My Way" while wearing a large black hood.